The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Introduction

 In Section~\ref{s.enhanced}, we first recall the definition of the {\bf networks} $\Net^{\vl,\eps}_\eta$ and $\Net^{\vl,\eps}_\infty$ introduced in \cite{DPSL}, where $\vl=(\lambda,\lambda')$ is a pair of near-critical parameters with $\lambda<\lambda'$.
 These are graphs with vertex sets $X$ given by those $\eps$-pivotals in the configuration $\omega^\lambda$ on a torus $\Tor_M$ that experience a switch between level $\lambda$ and $\lambda'$, and edges given roughly by the primal and dual connections in $\omega^\lambda\setminus X$.
-Then we need to add a bit more structure to these networks: roughly, we will need to know which of these pivotals are contained together in the same open cluster of $\omega^\lambda\setminus X$, and will need to know the colors of these pivotals in $\omega^\lambda$.
-For this, we will use Proposition~\ref{p.PivSetCol} mentioned in the previous paragraph and Proposition~\ref{p.clusterdim} saying that clusters of large diameter also have large volume.
-From these {\bf enhanced networks}, we will obtain finite labelled graphs whose vertices will basically be open $\lambda$-clusters that have $\eps$-pivotals switching in the time interval $(\lambda,\lambda')$, with edges labelled by the times of the pivotal switches, showing how the $\lambda$-clusters merge.
+Then we need to add a bit more structure to these networks, creating the so-called {\bf enhanced networks}: roughly, we will need to know which of these pivotals are connected together by an open cluster of $\omega^\lambda\setminus X$, and will need to know the colors of these pivotals in $\omega^\lambda$.
+For this, we will use Proposition~\ref{p.PivSetCol} mentioned in the previous paragraph and Proposition~\ref{p.clusterdim} saying that clusters of large diameter also have large volume (which excludes certain pathological geometric behaviour that would ruin the construction).
+From these {enhanced networks}, we will obtain finite labelled graphs whose vertices will basically be open $\lambda$-clusters that have $\eps$-pivotals switching in the time interval $(\lambda,\lambda')$, with edges labelled by the times of the pivotal switches, showing how the $\lambda$-clusters merge.
 We will define the $\MST$ on this finite labelled graph, denoted by $\MST^{\vl,\eps}_\eta$ in the discrete and $\MST^{\vl,\eps}_\infty$ in the continuum case --- these are basically the macroscopic approximations to the cluster trees that we discussed in Subsection~\ref{ss.introMST}.
-(To be more precise, in Section~\ref{s.enhanced} we define only some Minimal Spanning Forests, and we need a bit more work until in Lemma~\ref{l.giant} we can actually define the trees.)
+To be more precise, in Section~\ref{s.enhanced} we define only some Minimal Spanning Forests, and we need a bit more work until in Lemma~\ref{l.giant} we can actually define the trees.
 The fact that these approximating {\bf cut-off trees} $\MST^{\vl,\eps}_\eta$ and $\MST^{\vl,\eps}_\infty$ are close to each other if the underlying near-critical ensembles $\omega^{[\lambda,\lambda']}_\eta$ and $\omega^{[\lambda,\lambda']}_\infty$ are close follows easily from \cite{DPSL}.

 In Section~\ref{s.epsapprox} we prove that the cut-off trees $\MST^{\vl,\eps}_\eta$ are close to the true $\MST_\eta$ if $\lambda\ll -1$, $\lambda'\gg 1$, and $\eps>0$ is small.
 Here the key technique is near-critical stability, Proposition~\ref{p.stab}.